drewcook/arbor-ui/README.md

 `mongodb://localhost:27017/?readPreference=primary&appname=MongoDB%20Compass&ssl=false`

-### Create a Database
+### 4. Create a Database and Link It

-Create a new collection for polyecho.
+Create a new database for polyecho.
 Title it `polyecho` or whatever suits your fancy.
+It may prompt you to add a collection to it as well.
+Please add a `users` collection.

 The important bit is to **update your local environment variables** in the client app.
 Update the following in `.env.local` to your new connection string:

 `MONGODB_URI=mongodb://localhost/polyecho`

 This may look different for windows users, but this will now allow the client app to work with a local database.

+---

 ## Issues